BogdanDIA/gr-dvbt/README.md

 **Run RX**
 The dvbt RX implementation now supports all constellation types QPSK, QAM16, QAM64 and rates: 1/2, 2/3, 3/4, 5/6, 7/8.
-All combinations of rates andn constellations are tested and working for 2k.
+All combinations of rates and constellations are tested and working for 2k.
 To run DVB-T decoding just run apps/dvbt_rx_demo.grc.
 It will take the baseband samples and turn them into MPEG-2 TS file.
-test.bin(BB)->test_out.ts(MPEG-2 TS)
+testBB.bin(BB)->test_out.ts(MPEG-2 TS)

 Then the output can be played with any video player that supports MPEG-2 TS: